AngaBlue/express-zod-safe/README.md

 app.post('/posts', validate({ body: bodySchema }), createPostHandler);
 ```

-`TypedRequest` is flexible—omit schemas for any of `params`, `query`, or `body` and the corresponding request properties fall back to Express’ default types.
-This pattern shines when you separate route registration from controller implementations, letting each controller consume a strongly typed `req` without re-declaring the validation schemas.

 ### 📦 Custom Error Handling
 By default, the `validate` middleware will send a 400 Bad Request response with a JSON body containing the error message.
 However, you can provide your own error handling function to customise the error response.